benjamin-heasly/pyramid/docs/psychopy-demo/README.md

 To use this in Matlab you can:
  - open Matlab
- - cd to this folder demo folder, `pyramid/docs/psychopy-demo/`
+ - cd to this demo folder, `pyramid/docs/psychopy-demo/`
- - add Pyramid trial file utils to the Matlab path, `pyramid/matlab/`
+ - add Pyramid trial file utils to the Matlab path in `pyramid/matlab/`

 Near the top of `plot_hello_pyramid.m` you can choose which session to plot.
 The default assumes you've run either the "all correct" or "some errors" example session from this repo.
-But you can plot your own session data by substituting `session_file = 'my_data.json';`
+You can plot your own session data by substituting `session_file = 'my_data.json';`

-This will plot mouse trails and reaction times, separated by trials with good cue vs miscue.
+This will plot mouse trails and reaction times, separtely for good cue vs miscue trials.

 ![Matlab plot of Hello Pyramid session mouse trails and reaction times by cue vs miscue](./images/behavior-plot.png "Hello Pyramid session behavior")